Grandstream Phone Headset

 Programming for Remote Answering with EHS Cables

-Some EHS cables initially do not answer the calls and require you to attend calls by being at the desk.
-Resolve this issue by following these steps:
+If some EHS cables do not answer calls and require you to be at the desk, resolve this by following these steps:

-Step 1: Go to the phone's web graphical User Interface (GUI) using your phone's IP address
+Step 1: Go to the phone's web GUI using its IP address.

 ● Final Connection Steps

-2. To use the headset mode, just press the headset button on any of these phones.
-On pressing the headset button, a headset icon will be shown on the status bar.
+2. To activate headset mode, press the headset button on the phone.
+A headset icon will appear on the status bar confirming it is active.

 Still Have Questions About Grandstream Headset Compatibility?